 is the discipline of planning, organizing, motivating and controlling resources to achieve specific goals.
 A project is a temporary

-The primary challenge of project management is to achieve all of the project goals and objectives while honouring the preconceived constraints.
-The primary constraints are scope, time, quality and budget.
-The secondary – and more ambitious – challenge is to optimise the allocation of necessary inputs and integrate them to meet pre-defined objectives.
+The primary challenge of project management is to achieve all of the project goals and objectives within the constraints, such as scope, time, quality and budget.
+The secondary – and more ambitious – challenge is to

 Who is this course for?